SulakshanaChakraborty/Neutralizing-Sexist-Language/README.md

 This repository contains all the code, data, and pre-trained models for our project on automatically neutralising sexist language.
 <img src="sentences.jpg" width="500" height="80"/>

 This project is built upon the works of Pryzant et. al [1] and uses the “Call Me Sexist” dataset [2] to neutralise sexism.
 To the dataset, we have added 2,405 manually neutralised tweets.
 The model has been fine-tuned on this new version of the dataset.
 We also present two new automatic evaluation methods; sentence embeddings and the use of a SVM based sexism classification model.
 In addition, we proposed an automated training data augmentation pipeline to improve our model further.
+Please find our report here.

 To run the code, please clone the repo and run demo.ipynb.
 Detailed instructions are provided in the notebook for running inference/training.